Living in Greenville, DE

 The modest commuter town of Greenville, Delaware, offers a peaceful place to relax after a long day's work.
 With its beautiful gardens, interesting museums, and natural landscapes, the community offers plenty of rejuvenating things to do on the weekend as well.

 A Place Where Art Meets Nature

-Opportunities to be close to nature and experience the area's rich history surround Greenville.
-The Brandywine Valley, home to attractions such as the Winterthur Museum, Garden and Library, the Twin Lakes Brewing Company and Longwood Gardens, is only 3.7 miles south of Greenville.
+There are plenty of opportunities to be close to nature and experience the area's rich history in Greenville.
+The Brandywine Valley, home to attractions such as the Winterthur Museum, Garden and Library, the Twin Lakes Brewing Company, and Longwood Gardens, and is only 3.7 miles south of Greenville.

 A Community of Perks

 The lack of sales tax in Delaware means Greenville's retail shops are appealing to residents and tourists alike.
 Whether shopping for local crafts in small boutiques or scouting for gadgets at a large mall, Greenville shopping will always cost less.
 Living in Greenville, Delaware, certainly has it perks, and this is one of them.

 Greenville is considered a commuter town because most residents travel to jobs located outside the town.
 The area is also home to significant number of retirees.
 Thehomes for sale in Greenville range from two-bedroom to four-or-more-bedroom single-family homes, with many built during the 40s, 50s, and 60s.
 Homes vary from Colonial, Victorian, and Contemporary Styles.
 Real estate in the Greenville neighborhood also includes a smattering of small apartment buildings.

 Although there are many buses and trains servicing Greenville and its nearby towns,a survey shows that most Greenville residents drive to work rather than take public transportation.
 There are 10 Amtrak stations within 30 miles of the city center and Philadelphia International Airport is only 25 miles away.